keshava1/defused/README.txt

 This is a platformer I am working on in the godot engine

-To run the exe, download the pck and exe of the version you want from the executables folder and run the exe
+To run the executable, download the pck and exe of the version you want from the executables folder and run the exe

 Tutorials and resources I used: